HTTP status codes: Full list and explanations

 307 Temporary Redirect

-The server sends this HTTP status code to redirect the client to the target resource on another URI.
-Since it is temporary, the user may need to use the original address in the future.
+The server sends this status code to redirect the client to another URI temporarily.
+Since it is temporary, the client may need to use the original address in the future.
+Unlike 302 Found, the client must keep the same HTTP method during the redirect.

 308 Permanent Redirect

-This response code means that the requested resource has been permanently moved to a new URI included in the HTTP header.
+This status code indicates the resource has permanently moved to a new URI in the HTTP header.

-It has the same semantics as the 301 status, except that the 308 Permanent Redirect doesn’t allow the user to change the request method.
+It has the same semantics as 301 Moved Permanently, except that 308 Permanent Redirect doesn’t allow the client to change the request method.

 400 Bad Request

-This status code means the server failed to complete the request due to a client-side error, such as invalid syntax or deceptive routing.
-In this situation, the client should modify the request.
+This status code means the server couldn’t process the request due to a client-side error, like invalid syntax or routing.
+To fix a 400 error, check the URL and clear your browser’s cache and cookies.

 401 Unauthorized